-Max F. Czapanskiy1,✉, Paul J. Ponganis2, James A. Fahlbusch1, and Jeremy A. Goldbogen1
+Max F. Czapanskiy1,✉, Paul J. Ponganis2, James A. Fahlbusch1, T. L. Schmitt3, and Jeremy A. Goldbogen1

-24 October, 2021
+27 October, 2021

 Physio-logging methods, which use animal-borne devices to record physiological variables, are entering a new era driven by advances in sensor development.
 However, existing datasets collected with traditional bio-loggers, such as accelerometers, still contain untapped eco-physiological information.
 Here we present a computational method for extracting heartrate from high-resolution accelerometer data using a ballistocardiogram.
 We validated our method with simultaneous accelerometer-electrocardiogram tag deployments in a controlled setting on a killer whale (Orcinus orca) and demonstrate the method recovers previously observed cardiovascular patterns in a blue whale (Balaenoptera musculus), including the magnitude of apneic bradycardia and progressive relaxation of bradycardia during dives.
 Our ballistocardiogram method may be applied to mine heart rates from previously collected accelerometery and expand our understanding of comparative cardiovascular physiology.